Rules

 (f) Examine persons presenting testimony;

-(g) Ensure that information and testimony are introduced as conveniently and expeditiously as possible without prejudicing the rights of any party.
+(g) Ensure that information and testimony are introduced as conveniently and expeditiously as possible without prejudicing the rights of any party;

-(h) Allow testimony to be submitted in writing and may require that written testimony be sworn to.
+(k) Allow testimony to be submitted in writing and may require that written testimony be sworn to.
 On the motion of a party to the hearing, the presiding officer may exclude written testimony if the person who submits the testimony is not available for cross-examination by telephone, a deposition before the hearing, or other reasonable means;

-(i) Continue a hearing from time to time and from place to place without providing notice under Rule 15.3.C.
-If the continuance is not announced on the record at the hearing, the presiding officer must provide notice of the continued hearing by regular mail to the parties.(36.409)
+(l) Continue a hearing from time to time and from place to place without providing notice under Rule 15.4.C.
+If the continuance is not announced on the record at the hearing, the presiding officer must provide notice of the continued hearing by regular mail to the parties.
+(36.409)

-(j) If the Board has not acted on the application, the presiding officer may allow a person who testifies at the hearing to supplement the testimony given at the hearting by filing additional written materials with the presiding officer not later than the 10th day after the date of the hearing.
+(j) If the Board has not acted on the application, the presiding officer may allow a person who testifies at the hearing to supplement the testimony given at the hearing by filing additional written materials with the presiding officer not later than the 10th day after the date of the hearing.
 A person who files additional written material with the presiding officer under this subsection must also provide the material at the same time to any person who provided comment at the hearing and to any party to a contested hearing.
-A persons who receives additional written material under this subsection may file a response to the material with the presiding officer not later than the 10th day after the date the additional material was received.(36.408(g))
+A person who receives additional written material under this subsection may file a response to the material with the presiding officer not later than the 10th day after the date the additional material was received.(36.406(g))

-F. Evidence.
+G. Evidence.
 (36.407)

-The presiding officer shall:
+The presiding officer:

-(1) Admit relevant evidence; and
+(1) Shall admit relevant evidence; and

-G. Recording.
+H. Recording.
 (36.408)

 The presiding officer shall prepare and keep a record of each hearing in the form of meeting minutes except in a contested hearing an audio recording shall also be made.
 On the request of a party to a contested hearing, the hearing shall be transcribed by a court reporter.
 The costs of such court reporter may be assessed against the party requesting it or among the parties to the hearing.
-The presiding officer may exclude a party from further participation in the hearing for failure to pay or have paid by others in a timely manner costs assessed against that party under this Rule 15.3.G.
+The presiding officer may exclude a party from further participation in the hearing for failure to pay or have paid by others in a timely manner costs assessed against that party under this Rule 15.4.H.

-H. Report.
+I. Report.
 (36.410)

 (1) A summary of the subject matter of the hearing;

-I. Board Action.
+J. Board Action.
 (36.411)

 The Board shall act on a permit or permit amendment application within 60 days after the final hearing on the application is concluded.

-J. Request for Rehearing or Findings and Conclusions.
+K. Request for Rehearing or Findings and Conclusions.
 (36.412)

-(1) Not later than the 20th day after the date of the Board's decision, an applicant, or a party to a contested hearing, may administratively appeal a decision of the Board on an application by requesting written findings and conclusions or a rehearing before the Board.
+(1) An applicant, or a party to a contested hearing, may administratively appeal a decision of the Board on a permit or permit amendment application by making a request in writing to the Board.

-(2) On receipt of a timely written request, the Board will make written findings and conclusions regarding a decision of the Board on permit or permit amendment.
+(3) On receipt of a timely written request under Rule 15.4.K(2), the Board will make written findings and conclusions regarding a decision of the Board on permit or permit amendment application.
 The Board will provide certified copies of the findings and conclusions to the person who requested them, and to each designated party, not later than the 35th day after the date the Board receives the request.
-The applicant or a party to a contested hearing, may request a rehearing before the Board not later than the 20th day after the date the Board issues the findings and conclusions.

-(3) A request for rehearing must be filed in the District office and must state the grounds for the request.
+(5) A request for rehearing must be filed in the District office and must state the grounds for the request.
 The person requesting a rehearing must provide copies of the request to all parties to the hearing.

-(4) If the Board grants a request for rehearing, the Board will schedule the rehearing not later than the 45th day after the date the request is granted.
+(6) If the Board grants a request for rehearing, the Board will schedule the rehearing not later than the 45th day after the date the request is granted.

-(5) The failure of the Board to grant or deny a request for rehearing before the 91st day after the date the request is submitted is a denial of the request.
+(7) The failure of the Board to grant or deny a request for rehearing before the 91st day after the date the request is submitted is a denial of the request.

-K. Decision; When Final.
+L. Decision; When Final.
 (36.413)

 (1) A decision by the Board on permit or permit amendment is final if: